umn-asr/query_string_search/README.md

 Or something similar.
 As long as it returns a collection of objects, you should be good.

-The objects must respond to the attributes you want to search on.
+The objects must respond to the methods you want to search on.
 Say you want to allow a search string like this:

 `movies?q=year=1994`